nivedita-watpade/learning-javascript/08-Behind-the-Scenes/Notes.md

 In below example:
 Spread Operator(...): Spread operator is used to create a new object from existing one.
 Here lastName property valu will be change in the copy but not in original one.
-Beacuse spread operator create a new copy of obect in the head to the new memory address.
+Beacuse spread operator create a new copy of obejct in the heap to the new memory address.
 But if we change the array then changes reflect in both the objects.
 Because spread operator creates a shallow copy of the object.
 Internal objects i.e familyMember still holds old memeoryaddress or reference.

 //Shallow Copy